 - From the corporate level, you can select to apply to all properties, to an existing property group OR to an individual property

-From the Rules & Tickets Settings page, you can also setup ticket reminder rules.
-Ticket reminders are sent to the ticket creator, assignee and watchers after a period of inactivity is reached.
+From the Rules & Tickets Settings page, you can also set up ticket reminder rules.
+Revinate sends ticket reminders to the ticket creator, assignee, and watchers after a period of inactivity is reached.
 Use the setting to enable or disable these email reminders based on a period of time (X hours or days).
 Note: ticket reminders apply for all auto-case rules.
 You cannot set up reminders by auto-case rule.

 When you have selected to configure a “review ticket”, this is based on your public review data.
 The following criteria will be available (you are not required to select an option in every review criteria filter)